Virtual classes for the working mathematician: Normal cones

 Here $c$ denotes the total Chern class.
-(See \cite[Proposition 4.1]{Fulton}.) \end{example} \begin{example} Let us look again at the example in Section \ref{conics five lines} and see that there is one conic tangent to five general lines in a plane.
-We use \cite[Prop.
-9.1.1]{Fulton} and straightforward computations of Segre classes of vector bundles.
-Let $\nu_2\colon\mathbb P^2\to\mathbb P^5$ be the Veronese embedding of degree $2$.
-We can check that $\PP^2$ parametrises the space of double lines inside the space of conics.
-Both $Z$ and $\PP^5$ are smooth and the Chern class of their tangent bundle is easily computed from the Euler sequence.
+(See \cite[Proposition~4.1]{Fulton}.) \end{Example} \begin{Example} Let us look again at the example in Section \ref{conics five lines} and see that there is one conic tangent to five general lines in a plane.
+We use \cite[Proposition~9.1.1]{Fulton} and straightforward computations of Segre classes of vector bundles.
+Let $\nu_2\colon\mathbb P^2\to\mathbb P^5$ be the Veronese embedding of degree $2$ and let $Z$ denote the image of~$\mathbb P^2$.
+We can check that $Z$ parametrises the space of double lines inside the space of conics.
+Both $Z$ and $\PP^5$ are smooth and the Chern classes of their tangent bundles are easily computed from the Euler sequence.
 Let $L$ be the class of a line in $Z$, and $N_i$ the restriction of the normal bundle $N_{Q_i/\mathbb P^5}\simeq\mathcal O_{Q_i}(2)$ to $Z$.
 We have $c(N_i)=(1+4L)$.
-The contribution of $Z$ to $\deg(\bigcap_{i=1}^5 Q_i)$ is then computed by
+The contribution of $Z$ to $\deg\big(\bigcap_{i=1}^5 Q_i\big)$ is then computed in terms of the Segre class of the cone~$C_{Z/\PP^5}$ and the obstruction bundle $\oplus_{i=1}^5N_{Q_i/\mathbb P^5}$.
+Using the normal sequence of $Z$ in~$\PP^5$, we have that the Segre class of the cone $C_{Z/\PP^5}$ equals $c(T_{\mathbb P^5|Z})^{-1} c(T_Z)\cap [Z]$.
+We get that the contribution of $Z$ is given by

-From this, we see that the plane of double lines contributes $31$ to the intersection $\cap_{i=1}^5Q_i$ and the residual scheme is just one reduced point which represents the nondegenerate conic tangent to the five given general lines. \end{example}
+where the notation $\{a\}_0$ means the degree zero part of the class $a\in A_*(Z)$.
+With this we see that the plane of double lines contributes~$31$ to the intersection $\cap_{i=1}^5Q_i$ and the residual scheme is just one reduced point which represents the nondegenerate conic tangent to the five given general lines. \end{Example}